 Are you ready to make the best gluten free stuffing recipe you've ever tasted?
 A delicious turkey stuffing (or dressing) is an essential staple for any gathering, adding flavor and texture to the whole meal.

 Preparing homemade stuffing might take longer than using a prepackaged mix from the store, but the end result is much healthier and worth the effort.
-The flavors you'll experience are incomparable to anything you can buy off the shelf.
+Like with most Thanksgiving recipes, the flavors you'll experience are incomparable to anything you can buy off the shelf.
 But don't just take my word for it โ let me show you how to make a delicious turkey dressing for your holiday table.

 Why I love this recipe